nityam-vasu/Comic_Crafter/README.md

 1. **Port Issues**: If you get port binding errors, try different ports (5001, 5002, etc.)

-2. **ngrok Connection**: If ngrok fails, ensure you have an active internet connection
+2. **LocalTunnel Connection**: If localtunnel fails, make sure you have installed it with `!npm install -g localtunnel`

 3. **GPU Memory**: In Colab, use Runtime > Change runtime type > GPU for better performance